People Ops & HR influencers to follow in 2024

 Exploring different perspectives may seem easy, since almost anyone can share their opinions with the world, but we face the opposite effect.
 There’s more content out there than we can consume, and the multitude of voices makes it harder to choose the ones you’ll follow attentively.

 Our list results from direct input from people ops & HR professionals and keeping track of the content produced by hundreds of professionals over the past several years.
-We wanted to ensure that all chosen influencers are somehow involved in the day-to-day reality of HR & people operations.
+We wanted to ensure that all chosen influencers are involved in the day-to-day reality of HR & people operations.
 They are practitioners, consultants, and topic authorities.

 You may find familiar HR influencers and a few more “niche” specialists on the list.
 All these experts are worth following, but of course, the choice is yours.
 We’ll tell you what you need to know before hitting the “follow” button.